Kiryat Gat: Education

 Kiryat Gat has 25 schools with an enrollment of 10,676.
 Of these schools, 18 are elementary schools with a student population of 5,498, and 13 are high schools with a student population of 5,178.
 In 2001, 54.7% of Kiryat Gat's 12th grade students graduated with a matriculation certificate.
 Kiryat Gat has a Pedagogic Center, science centers, a computerized library and a center devoted to industry, art and technology.
 In 2012, a high school student from Kiryat Gat won first prize in the First Step to Nobel Prize in Physics competition.

+Voting patterns

+In the 2022 election, 74 percent of voters in Kiryat Gat voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 24 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.1 percent voted for the Arab parties.